Frank Easterbrook

-Frank Hoover Easterbrook (born September 3, 1948) is an American lawyer and jurist who is a United States circuit judge of the U.S. Court of Appeals for the Seventh Circuit.
-He was appointed in 1985 by President Ronald Reagan, and he was the chief judge of the circuit from 2006 to 2013.
+Frank Hoover Easterbrook (born September 3, 1948) is an American lawyer and jurist who is a United States circuit judge of the United States Court of Appeals for the Seventh Circuit.
+He was appointed in 1985 by President Ronald Reagan, and he was the chief judge of the court from 2006 to 2013.

 Early life and education

 Easterbrook was born in Buffalo, New York, on September 3, 1948, the son of Vimy and George Easterbrook.
 His younger brothers are author Gregg Easterbrook and Neil Easterbrook, a professor at Texas Christian University.
 He attended Kenmore West High School in Tonawanda, New York.

 After high school, Easterbrook attended Swarthmore College, where he was elected to Phi Beta Kappa and received his Bachelor of Arts degree with high honors in 1970.
 He then attended the University of Chicago Law School, where he was an editor of the University of Chicago Law Review along with future judge Douglas H. Ginsburg.
 He graduated in 1973 with a J.D. and membership in the Order of the Coif.